CAAC Flight 296: Course of events

 At 10:47 am on May 5, 1983, CAAC Flight 296 took off from Shenyang Dongta Airport to Shanghai Hongqiao Airport.
 At around 11:32 am, when the plane was flying above Dalian, six armed people led by Zhuo Changren hijacked the flight and ordered the pilot to change route to South Korea.
 When the pilot refused, the hijackers shot him in a leg with a pistol and also hurt the operator, forcing them to proceed as demanded.
 There were 105 passengers and 9 crew members on board the plane.
 At 14ː10 hours, the hijacked plane landed at Camp Page military base near Chuncheon, South Korea.
 The Chinese Foreign Ministry spokesperson immediately issued a communication requesting the South Korean authorities to return the aircraft together with all crew members and all passengers to China's Civil Aviation in accordance with the relevant provisions of the Convention on International Civil Aviation, and hand over the hijackers to the Chinese side.
 Zhuo Changren and the other six hijackers filed a request to the Korean authorities to allow them to defect to Taiwan.

 On the day of the incident, US State Department Deputy Spokesman Longberg informed reporters about the hijacking: two injured crew members were being treated at the US Army 121 Hospital, 99 passengers and the crew members (5 men and 1 woman) were released.
-Six hijackers have been detained by the Korean authorities.
+Six hijackers were been detained by the Korean authorities.
 He said that the cooperation between the United States and South Korea will be carried out in accordance with the Hague Convention.
 Taiwan's World Anti-Communist Alliance Chairman Ku Cheng-kang called South Korea on the same day, claiming that the hijacking incident was purely a political incident and should not be handled in accordance with the Hague Convention, and requested South Korea to send the hijackers to Taiwan.
 The Government of the Republic of China also immediately formed a special action group ready to go to South Korea to assist in the negotiations.
 Xue Yu, the ambassador of the Republic of China to South Korea, issued a statement saying that the hijacking was "the freedom of the anti-communist people."
 On May 6, a South Korean government spokesman said that South Korea will handle the hijacking in accordance with the spirit of an international agreement to prevent air hijacking and terrorist activities, and is considering the proposal for direct negotiations between China and South Korea.
 The Director of the Civil Aviation Authority of South Korea, Jin Cherong, said that Shen Tu, the director of the Civil Aviation Administration of China, had agreed to come to Seoul to handle related matters.